kawser2133/problem-solving/README.md

 # Problem Solving Repository

 Welcome to my problem-solving repository!
 This repository contains solutions to various coding problems and challenges that I have tackled.
-The solutions are implemented in various programming languages and aim to showcase my problem-solving skills and coding practices.
+The solutions are implemented in C# programming language and aim to showcase my problem-solving skills and coding practices.

 ## Contact